chefrei/hide-env/README.md

 ## Extension Settings

 This extension does not add any VS Code settings.
 Configuration is managed entirely through the `.hide` file.

-## Release Notes

-See the [CHANGELOG.md](CHANGELOG.md) for detailed information about every release.

-## Contributing

-This is an open-source project and contributions are welcome!
-Feel free to open an issue or submit a pull request once the repository is public.

 ## License